openstack-archive/murano-specs/specs/mitaka/muranopl-metadata.rst

     .. code-block:: yaml

        Name: FooMetaMany
-       Usage: MetaAttribute
+       Usage: Meta
        Applies: [Property, Method]
        Cardinality: Many

-The instances of meta-classes are going to be immutable since they are part of the class/property/etc definitions which are also immutable.
-As a result there cannot be Out/InOut properties and instances of those classes cannot have an owner and thus cannot use `find()` function.
+The instances of meta-classes will never have an owner and thus cannot use `find()` function.

-Instances of `FooMetaOne` class can be attached to propeties and will return only one value to each key-value pair.
+Instances of `FooMetaOne` class can be attached to properties only and each property may have at most on attached `FooMetaOne` instance.
 To attach this class to a property is used `Meta` keyword in a property description.

     .. code-block:: yaml